 If you are covered by your parents' private health insurance plan, you should confirm the actual level of cover you will have while abroad.
 Make sure that you keep a recrod of any emergency numbers that they give you in case you have to make a claim.

-Students are advised to secure private travel cover for the duration of the period abroad.
+Students are required to secure private travel cover for the duration of the period abroad.
 Just because you have emergency health insurance it does not mean you will be covered for the cost of repatriation, delayed or cancelled flights, loss of luggage or money while you travel.
 Students should consult the web along with health insurance companies.

 Important Forms for Erasmus+ Students